rawphp-framework/rawphp-docs/docs/objects/router.md

 ### Allow RawPHP to instantiate the controller

-Alternatively, if the class does not have an entry in the container, then Slim will pass the container's instance to the constructor.
+Alternatively, if the class does not have an entry in the container, then RawPHP will pass the container's instance to the constructor.
 You can construct controllers with many actions instead of an invokable class which only handles one action.